Champagne Tsarine

-Tsarine Champagne is owned by the Chanoine family, one of the longest established families and Champagne producers in existence.
+Tsarine Champagne is owned by the Chanoine family, the second oldest Champagne house in existence, established in 1730 by the two brothers Jean-Baptiste and Jacques-Louis.
+(The oldest accolade belongs to Ruinart Champagne).
+They are famous for famous for being the first Champagne company to be given permission to excavate cellars in Epernay, thus creating the start of the tradition of ageing Champagne in chalk cellars in this town.
 Whilst it is a successful brand, it owes its birth, its style, and part of its legacy to the Russian Imperialist court, for whom it was first created back in the 18th century.

 History of Champagne Tsarine